UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-oo.rst

 Another option is to simply use a list of donor objects.
 You get to choose which you think is more appropriate.

-Remember that you should use `self.donors` attribute any time you want to work with data about a single donor, most of your methods in this class will utilize it in some way.
-This is really what classes are desined for.
+Remember that you should use `self.donors` attribute in any methods that need access the individual donors.
+Most of your methods in this class will utilize it in some way.
+This is really what classes are designed for.

+Note that external code probably shouldn't access the ``.donors`` list (or dict, or ...) directly but rather ask the DonorCollection class for the information it needs: e.g. if you need to add a new donation to a particular donor, calla method like ``find_donor()`` to get the donor you want, and then work with that Donor object directly.

 **Examples:**